Home of Australia’s Good Life

-Sydney is a city that celebrates diversity and cultural differences are respected and accepted.
+Different ethnic groups contribute to the city’s colorful inhabitants and it is very much a place that celebrates and accepts diversity and cultural differences.
 In fact, Sydney is often described as a city of villages; a city of many cultural hubs.
-Because of this you can find a vast array of global foods and cultural activities here.
-It is a place that invites its residents to live happily and enjoy all that she has to offer.
+Because of this, expatriates who make Sydney their home will enjoy a vast array of global foods and cultural activities and will benefit from living in a place that invites its residents to live happily and peacefully together.

 |01||Consider your commute when choosing where to live.
 Look for convenient access to roads or public transport.|

 |02||Entry to public schools is determined by where you live, so you'll need to base your housing search on the school's district.|

 |03||Secondhand shopping for furniture, household items and other necessities is very popular.
 Garage sales and online classifieds can reduce your costs.|